DioxusLabs/dioxus/notes/SOLVEDPROBLEMS.md

 pub type SomeComponent = FunctionComponent<function_name>;
 ```

 By default, the underlying component is defined as a "functional" implementation of the `Component` trait with all the lifecycle methods.
 In Dioxus, we don't allow components as structs, and instead take a "hooks-only" approach.
-However, we still need props.
+However, we still need ctx.
 To get these without dealing with traits, we just assume functional components are modules.
 This lets the macros assume an FC is a module, and `FC::Props` is its props and `FC::component` is the component.
 Yew's method does a similar thing, but with associated types on traits.

 Perhaps one day we might use traits instead.